kwonbosung02/JunctionXseoul2019/README.md

    + Viral Marketing Cost
     + Server
 #### Stp
    1. Age of Zepeto Users
       + Teenage : male(13.3%), female(35,3%)
       + 20s : male(5.6%), female(10.2%)
       + 30s : male(1.9%), female(6.3%)
       + 40s : male(6.8%), female(8.1%)
       + 50s and above : male(2.5%), female(9.5%)
       + -> Teenage female zepeto users are highest.
    2. Gender of users
       + male(30.2%), female(69.8)
    3. Targeting
       + Teenage female users
       + Currently, the girls aged 13-18 are interested in appearance management, and in their spare time, they usually watch the media.
 Among digital media, messenger and social media are mainly used.
       + Digital media ads are based on video, portal, social media, and messaging.
    4. Positioning
       + Fairy has high entertainingness, low Entry barriers.
       + Azar has low Entry barriers, but it has high violence, sensationalism.
       + Teender has high Entry barriers because of age
+#### Info
+Read this repo with another two zepeto repos